Recovery From Rejection: A Manual of Client Handouts for Clinical Practice

 by David G. Rising and Ronald P. Rohner

-This manual is available for free download here.
-And soon to be available in Arabic, Dutch, Farsi, German, Italian, Turkish, and Urdu.
+This manual is available for free download.
+And soon to be available in Dutch, Farsi, Italian, and Urdu.
 Contact us for more information.

 Handbook for the Study of Parental Acceptance and Rejection, 4th Edition (2005)